| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 not stand frost until they are larger and some months older.
 The seedlings will need to stay in the

 flats for probably 2 years, after which they can be transplanted into open ground.
+Cloning: Propagation of hybrid plants and selected cultivars of species

 requires a form of cloning.
 These include cuttings, tissue culture, grafting, and layering.
 Most